Watch this space! I’ll be adding links to more information on these topics as I develop them.

 Vashti’s Crochet Classes in 2020

-Last month I taught two classes for the Crochet Guild of America’s first ONLINE edition of their popular Chain Link conference.
+In 2020 I taught two classes for the Crochet Guild of America.
+It was the first ONLINE edition of their popular Chain Link conference.

 It was my first time teaching online.
 I’m still excited about it!
 They were also the first 3-hour online classes for CGOA, and we’re discussing all the valuable feedback we received about them from the participants.

-More CGOA teachers are rolling out their online classes too.
 CGOA’s plan is to have one or two class topics taught by one or two teachers per week, going forward.
-In the coming months I may teach more topics that were originally scheduled for the onsite conference.

 Subscribe to my newsletters so that you find out what I find out when I find it out.
 Or, subscribe to the blog: scroll down to the bottom right corner of this page and click “subscribe”.